 Initial symptoms of mpox include fever, headache, muscle aches, backache, swollen lymph nodes, chills and exhaustion.

 A rash can develop, often beginning on the face, then spreading to other parts of the body, particularly the hands and feet.

 The rash changes and goes through different stages before finally forming a scab, which later falls off.

-Anyone with concerns that they could be infected with monkeypox is advised to contact NHS 111.
+Anyone with concerns that they could be infected with mpox is advised to contact NHS 111.